 Hotel choice matters more than people expect as well.
 On a route like this, the right lodge is not just where you sleep.
 It shapes recovery, meals, and how much energy you have for the next day.
 That is one reason many travelers prefer local trip planning rather than trying to patch the route together stop by stop.

-For most first-time visitors, a private vehicle with a vetted local driver is the better choice.
-You stay focused on the journey rather than the stress points.
-If you want the route tailored around wildlife, comfort level, hotel style, or extra beach time, that is usually where local planning adds real value.
+If you want the route tailored around wildlife, comfort level, hotel style, or flight schedules, that is usually where local planning adds real value.
 Travelers of Madagascar, for example, builds these trips around what is realistic on the ground, not just what looks attractive on a map.

 If the west coast is calling you, give it enough time and respect the road.
 This is one of those rare routes where the hard-earned miles are part of what makes the arrival feel extraordinary.